SammygoodTunes/Game-of-Life/README.md

 # Game-of-Life
-Recreation of Game of Life imagined by John Conway
+Replica of Game of Life imagined by John Conway

 ## Explanation: